Schmarni-Dev/stardust-xr-launchpad/README.md

 # rocket

-a cli tool to run stardust for headless/non nested use.
+a cli tool to wrap a command with a seat. intended for stardust headless/non nested use.

 ## License